 UK government and local government have established many initiatives to help support businesses and employers who are affected by COVID-19.
 We have tried to answer some of your questions below

-What is the Government’s latest advice and support package for businesses?
+What is the government’s latest advice and support package for businesses?

-A new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will also ensure that more firms are able to benefit from government-backed support during this difficult time.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) will also ensure that more firms are able to benefit from government-backed support during this difficult time.

-The new Government Covid-19 – Business Support Hub provides all the latest information on business support direct from the Government.
+The Government Covid-19 – Business Support Hub provides all the latest information on business support direct from the Government.

 Can you tell me more about the Business Interruption Loan Scheme?

 NGI partner, UNW has a really useful FAQ document on this issue.